MochaMods/G-Croc/README.md

 # G-Croc
-G-Croc (Short for Garnet Croc) is a Croc GUI I developed in Python for the instructurally impared.
+G-Croc (Short for Garnet Croc) is a Croc GUI I developed in Python for the instructionally impared.

 I will be honest, aside from bursts of inspiration, this will probably never be updated unless I feel like it